-The student should formulalte his program in consultation with his adviser with a major emphasis in one of these fields: Rhetorical (Communication) Theory, Public Address (including the history of the use of rhetoric and the historical development of rhetoric) or Speech Education.
-In addition, the student is expected to develop some competence in research techniques (i.e., rhetorical criticism, empiricism, experimentation, etc.).
-The complete program includes a minimum of 45 hours credit, of which at least 30 hours are in the major.
+The student should formulate his program in consultation with his adviser in accordance with the following Core Program and an elected cognate.
+In addition the student is expected to develop competency in research techniques (i.e., rhetorical criticism, empiricism, experimentation, etc.) and to take advantage of opportunities to gain experience in special activities related to the graduate environment.
+The complete program includes a minimum of 45 hours credit plus thesis or 52 hours without thesis.
+At least 35 hours must be in the major.
 All candidates are expected to take ID 600 and prove English proficiency.
-The student may elect the balance of his program from appropriate allied areas; for example, Education, English, Fine Arts, Psychology, Sociology.